-Last month, Slovakia elected its first female president, Zuzana Čaputová after a long and tiring presidential campaign, which saw her defeat the vice-president of the European Commission Maros Sefcovic (Smer-SD).
+Last month, Slovakia elected its first female president, Zuzana Caputova after a long and tiring presidential campaign, which saw her defeat the vice-president of the European Commission Maros Sefcovic (Smer-SD) – including thanks to the surprising support of the country’s Hungarian community.

 Polarization and fear of rising extremism